last-arg/twitch-pages/readme.md

 ## TODO
 * CSS .filter-wrapper remove hardcoded number from 'top' attribute
 * user page: video type counts don't work
+* user page: videos aren't displayed if doing this:
+  * This happens when I am navigating from page with same 'id'.
+My guess is Alpine uses the id for identifying element
+* filter search: titles with '"' dont work, have to escape them or remove them
+  * might have to escape CSS selector search value also
+  * generated selector seems to only work with id (not class)

 ### Explore/Try
 * twinspark.js